cartercompbio/NeoPrecis/README.md

 - The genome reference file used for RNA-seq alignment with STAR.

 ### Required Packages
-To install the necessary dependencies, you can use one of the following methods:
+To install the necessary dependencies, choose one of the following methods.
+Installation should take no more than 10 minutes.
 - Python Required Packages: Install the packages listed in `setup/requirements.txt` using `pip`.
   ```bash
   pip3 install -r setup/requirements.txt